jacmie/libap/dox/README.md

 git submodule update --init --recursive git submodule update --recursive --remote
 ```
-Create directory for the build output files, for example in the libap directory.\n
+Create directory for the build output files, for example in the libap directory.\
 Navigate to the directory and make initial configuration of the project.

 ```